 Interested in signing up for the Preservation Pub Quiz?
 You and/or your team should sign up during the day at the Conference Registration Desk.
 Make a note of your team name and time slot (there are two shifts) on the back of your drink passport.
 Preservation Pub Quiz will take place in the SUPER special space at GearHouse Brewing Company.

 How do we empower citizen advocates to take effective action, inform decision-making and advocate for positive outcomes?
-Learn more about two powerful resources accessible to all, the PA SHPO's PA SHARE: Pennsylvania’s Historic and Archaeological Resource Exchange and NatureServe, an award-winning platform that seeks to provide easy access to accurate, current scientific and conservation information.
+Learn about NatureServe, an award-winning platform that seeks to provide easy access to accurate, current scientific and conservation information, from the GIS Fellow for Chesapeake Conservancy.
 A special case study details the work of the Chesapeake Conservation Partnership, which has worked for two years to identify valuable places for conservation, including national historic landmarks, scenic byways, and American Battlefield Protection Program study areas.
+The PA SHPO will talk about PA-SHARE, the Pennsylvania’s Historic and Archaeological Resource Exchange, a new GIS-based tool currently under development.

 Is the preservation heart of your community flatlining?
 Get a jumpstart with new approaches for engaging local citizens, marketing and branding, event planning and placemaking.
 Learn about the value of partnerships, how to launch a preservation agenda, negotiate and resolve issues of negative perception and conflict.